gohugoio/hugo/content/en/content-management/syntax-highlighting.md

 toc: true
 ---

-Hugo uses [Chroma](https://github.com/alecthomas/chroma) as its code highlighter; it is built in Go and is really, really fast -- and for the most important parts compatible with Pygments we used before.
+Hugo uses [Chroma](https://github.com/alecthomas/chroma) as its code highlighter; it is built in Go and is really, really fast.

 ## Configure Syntax Highlighter